srcreigh/srcreigh.github.io/src/poetry/shayla.markdown

 "Your love is a warm fire lit and poured onto me"
 poured onto me&mdash;

-Your name sounds nice, in my words
+your name sounds nice, in my words
 and in my mind, too, and I'm fine,
-but you'd frightened me&mdash;
+but you'd frightened me.